 What is Psychotherapy?

 Psychotherapy varies widely depending upon the therapist.
-Although the techniques used by psychotherapists and counselors can be contingent upon the particular problems involved, more often they depend on the education, training, and the therapist’s beliefs about human development and psychotherapy.
+Although the techniques used by psychotherapists and counselors can be determined by the particular problems involved, more often they depend upon the education, training, and the therapist’s beliefs about human development and psychotherapy.
 Let me describe briefly my style and beliefs about psychotherapy.

 In its most broad sense, psychotherapy is treatment for mental and emotional health.
 Without assistance, it can be difficult for someone to see all aspects of the problems that he or she is struggling with because some of the patterns and symptoms a person has will have unconscious aspects to them.
 I work with people to become cognizant of these aspects of their thinking, relationship styles, and behavior.
 However, even once someone has identified the ins and outs of his or her problematic patterns and the underlying reasons for the symptoms; it can continue to be difficult to make lasting changes because fears and other resistances will provide pressure towards maintaining the status quo.
 I help people to become more psychologically flexible through discovering insights about themselves and making lasting changes in their patterns of relating to others, in their ways of thinking about situations, and in behaviors and symptoms so that life can feel more fulfilling, successful, and at ease.

 Most couples seek help to restore connection, improve communication, and work through problems that have arisen.
 My style of couples therapy/ marriage therapy focuses on improving communication while looking at each person's developmental and historical patterns including how these patterns are being replicated in the couple relationship.
 Historical patterns both attract a couple to one another and cause problems with relating to each other.
 Though this therapy, couples can distinguish what is reasonable to expect from their partner, change their own behaviors that are contributing to problems in the relationship, and better work together so that each person's needs are being met.

 What to Expect…